 Mansion, the new name for the old Ziggy’s, seems to have rebranded itself as the home of more ‘serious’ dance music.
 You can find Electronica, House and Techno played here, however they don’t seem to have a regular set of events – you have to keep your eyes peeled for posters.
 Like Kuda and Fibbers, on weeknights during term time Mansion hosts student events.
 These mid-week nights tend to be student only so no NUS card, no entry.

 Fibbers operates as multi-function venue.
 On a Friday and Saturday night they usually have live bands from 8pm, however at 11pm it transforms into a nightclub.
 Fridays at Fibbers is usually just a regular club night, although they also have more high profile DJs for one off shows.
 Lollypop! has transferred here from The Duchess and is the Saturday offering.
 Although you have to pay to get in, once inside drinks are cheap and the offers are plentiful.

 The Duchess closed recently but their club nights have relocated elsewhere.
 F.U! – an alternative rock/punk night – is at The Drawing Board on New Street every Thursday and Phat Fridays has gone to Mansion.
-Saturday indie disco CTRL has moved from Fibbers to The Drawing Room as well – although it has been rebranded as Dirty Hits.

 Although not a nightclub in the traditional sense, The Crescent Community Venue – originally a working men’s club – hosts regular music events.
 The Herbal Mafia York’s biggest and longest running Hip-Hop, Dubstep and D’n’B night happens here and Irie Vibes brings the Reggae, Dancehall and Dub with headline acts and local selectas.
 There are two bar areas so on some nights there will be two events running simultaneously.